GhostOps77/click-repl/docs/source/documentation/getting_started.rst

 Usage
 -----

 click-repl can be integrated with your click application in various ways.
-Each of them have their own benefits.
+Each of them has their own benefits.

 #.
-Use :func:`~click_repl.register_repl` function to add :func:`~click_repl._repl.repl` command to your click app
+Use the :func:`~click_repl._repl.register_repl` function to add the :func:`~click_repl._repl.repl` command to your click app.

-   This is the old way to add a repl to the app.
-It just adds a click command to your group, that invokes the repl.
+   This is the traditional way to add a REPL to a click app.
+It just adds a click command to your group, that invokes the REPL.

    .. code-block:: python